mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 A special case is data killed during processing.
-Any datum from a MsPASS processing module that was killed should contain an elog entry that the level *Invalid*.
+Any datum from a MsPASS processing module that was killed should contain an elog entry that the level :code:`Invalid`.
 The sample data in killed Seismogram or TimeSeries data is not guaranteed to be valid, and may, in fact, be empty.
 Hence, killed data have to be handled specially.
 All elog entries from such data will be preserved in this collection.
 In addition, the document for killed data will contain a dict container with the key "metadata".
 That dict is an recasting of the Metadata of the datum that was killed.
 It is neeed, in general, to sort out what specific datum to which the error was attached.
-The documents in elog for live data contain an *ObjectId* that is a link back to the wf collection where that waveform was saved.
+The documents in elog for live data contain an :code:`ObjectId` that is a link back to the wf collection where that waveform was saved.

 history